-Note: Many newer Android 10+ tablets have the ability to record the screen from the Quick Settings panel.
-Read this Google help page for information about that.
-This guide is for devices that do not have this feature enabled.
+Note: Many newer Android 10+ tablets can record the screen directly from the Quick Settings panel.
+Read this Google help page for details.
+This guide is for devices that don’t have that feature enabled.

 While testing a new feature for our Android app at work, I needed to record the screen to share a bug with the team.
-Refusing to install a shady third party screen recording app on my Galaxy Tab A 8” 2019 tablet, I decided to use the Android SDK tools as a fun and safe alternative.
-Here are my notes on that in case it helps others (and myself) in the future.
+Rather than install a sketchy third-party screen recording app on my Galaxy Tab A 8” 2019 tablet, I decided to use the Android SDK tools as a fun and safe alternative.
+Here are my notes in case they help others (and my future self).

 android-sdk has been officially discontinued upstream.
 It may stop working correctly (or at all) in recent versions of macOS.